hallvardnmbu/reinforcement-learning/README.txt

 This repository contains theory, implementation and  examples for various reinforcement learning algorithms.
-Said algorithms are implemented in Python (using `PyTorch` and to some extent `ml-explore`), and are taught to play various games from the `gymnasium` library, ranging from simple to complex in the approximate order:
+Said algorithms are implemented in Python (using `PyTorch` and to some extent `ml-explore`), and are taught to play various games from the `gymnasium` library, ranging from simple to complex in approximate order:

 frozen-lake
   Tabular Q-learning